Hi! I'm Sara Solomon and I'm a Bodybuilding.com and BSN sponsored athlete.

 - The rest of my equipment was purchased online at Rogue Fitness.
 I have a Rogue HR-2 Half Rack (with safety spotter arms and storage posts), a woman's 35 pound Bella bar, a 45 pound OHIO bar, bumper plates (2.5, 5, 10, 25, 35 and 45 pounds) and a training bar (15 pounds).
-My other Rogue Fitness items include a wooden box, wooden gymnastics rings, a post landmine, a 12-pound medicine ball, a PVC pipe and an AB-2 Firm AbMat.
+My other Rogue Fitness items include a matador (for dips), wooden box, wooden gymnastics rings, a post landmine, a 12-pound medicine ball, a PVC pipe and an AB-2 Firm AbMat.

 Knee Sleeves: Do not rely on knee sleeves as a "band-aid" for any knee symptoms you may have.
-If you have knee pain, I encourage you to see a doctor, chiro or physio.
 Proper exercise mechanics and weak point training to correct muscles imbalances are paramount if you want to have healthy knees.
-Really strong hamstrings are better than knee sleeves 😜... if you are quad dominant, it could lead to knee pain.
+Really strong hamstrings and glutes are better than knee sleeves 😜... if you are quad dominant, it could lead to knee pain.

-Grips with Thumb Sleeve: I use these grips when I'm doing high volume bar work (i.e. pull-ups, toes-to-bar, deadlifts, olympic lifting).
+Grips with Thumb Sleeve: I use these grips when I'm doing high volume bar work (i.e. butterfly pull-ups, kipping toes-to-bar).